Reading at School

 At Our Lady of the Visitation, we want our children to become enthusiastic, engaged readers and to develop a life-long love of books.
 We introduce the children to a range of high quality fiction, non-fiction and poetry books through our curriculum, including our chosen class texts as a stimulus for the Process Approach to teaching English, and during their weekly guided or shared reading session.

-In the early stages of reading, we teach pupils the concepts about print including 1:1 word matching, left to right tracking and that print carries meaning.
-We teach them how to gather meaning from pictures, how sentences are structured and how to decode words using phonic skills to check for accuracy.
-We place a great emphasis on comprehension and inference from the very early stages of reading and across the school.
+In the early stages of reading, we teach children the concepts about print including 1:1 word matching, left to right tracking and that print carries meaning.
+We teach them how sentences are structured and how to decode words using phonic skills to check for accuracy.
+We place a great emphasis on language comprehension and inference from the very early stages of reading and across the school.

-We have a range of ways that pupils conduct their reading practice – individual, group settings and as a whole class.
-Individual reading occurs primarily in Early Years each week where every child will read 1:1 with a member of staff.
-Working 1:1 with pupils regularly allows adults to continually assess reading skills and provide targets.
-Guided reading occurs from summer term in Reception and in Year 1 and gives all pupils the opportunity to read with their class teacher in a small group.
-The teacher will use these sessions as an opportunity to be more specific in the reading skills individual children need to develop.
-Where pupils are not reading at age related expectations, further opportunities to read with a member of staff individually each week are planned for.
+We have a range of ways that children conduct their reading practice – individual, group sessions and as a whole class.
+We are introducing group reading in Reception and Year 1 where children will read with a member of staff.
+Working closely with children regularly allows adults to continually assess reading skills and provide targets.
+Group reading gives all children the opportunity to read with their class teacher in a small group.
+The teacher will use these sessions as an opportunity to be more specific in the reading skills that children need to develop – decoding, prosody and comprehension.
+Where children are not reading at age related expectations, further support opportunities are planned for each week.

 We have a range of different independent reading scheme books for pupils to choose from.
-Pupils are assessed on their independent reading and move through the book bands.
-Pupils become free readers when they are confident, fluent and can understand the experiences in the reading scheme books,
+Pupils are assessed on their independent reading and move through the book bands and phonetic decodable books for early years and Year 1.
+As children move through the school, they can become free readers when they are confident, fluent and can understand the experiences in the reading scheme books,

 We encourage everyone to keep practising their reading every evening with an adult.